ulisses-alves/elm-element/README.md

   }
 }
 ```
-and if you want to take charge of creating the custom event yourself, it can be done as follows:
+And if you want to take charge of creating the custom event yourself, it can be done as follows:
 ```javascript
 {
   events: {